alvarpoon/aeg/wp-content/plugins/bnfw/README.txt

 = What are shortcodes?
 Where can I use them in this plugin? =

-Shortcodes are little blocks of content inserted by WordPress, contained in square brackets.
+Shortcodes are little blocks of content contained in square brackets.
 For example, if you want to add the content of a post to a notification for 'New Post Published', you can use the `[post_content]` shortcode to display this in the email that is sent out.

 Shortcodes can be used in the 'Subject' and 'Message Body' of your notifications, except for a select few (due to a restriction in WordPress).

-> A long and handy list of shortcodes you can use is available [here](https://betternotificationsforwp.com/shortcodes/ "Shortcodes for use in Better Notifications for WordPress").
+> A handy list of shortcodes you can use is available [here](https://betternotificationsforwp.com/shortcodes/ "Shortcodes for use in Better Notifications for WordPress").

 = What are some scenarios this plugin could be used for? =